kelvinziroh/course_recommender/README.md

 ![Course ratings visualisation](assets/images/acquired_dataset.png)

 Since all we are interested in is capturing sentiment from text, we used the mobile app review dataset as a work-around, which has more than enough reviews on each rating category.
-It was acquired through scraping with the help of the google play scraper library which enabled us to carefully filter, sort the reviews based on the rating score of the applications.
+It was acquired through scraping with the help of the google play scraper library which enabled us to carefully filter and sort the reviews based on the rating score of the applications.
 This was paramount in creating a balanced dataset that is reliable for re-training/fine-tuning the model for sentiment classification.

 ![mobile app ratings visualisation](assets/images/training_dataset.png)